Special Education Legal Services in Melville, NY

 My practice is focused on providing personal service to your family.
 I offer my clients individualized attention, as well as flexibility.
 My intention is to allow you to focus on what is important; providing your family with the love and support they need.
-I am located in Melville, New York, practicing in the area of Education Law, School Law and Disability Law for students also referred to as Special Education Law.
+My law firm is located in Melville, New York, practicing in the area of Education Law, School Law and Disability Law for students also referred to as Special Education Law.
 This primarily includes advocating for a Free and Appropriate Public Education (FAPE) for children.
 I represent children and parents exclusively and do not represent any school districts.

 I am fully conversant in all areas of education law and disability law for students, including disciplinary hearings, special education issues, residency, testing accommodations, Section 504 of the Rehabilitation Act (Section 504 meetings), Individualized Education Plan (IEP) planning meetings, CPSE/CSE meetings, Impartial Hearings, negotiations with administrators, and hearings to address compliance failures and Americans with Disabilities Act (ADA) accommodations for students with disabilities in school, camp, college and other activities.
 I can also assist in wills, trusts, special needs trusts and other estate planning services as well as a variety of other legal services.